 To be eligible to join a youth board you must be a high-school freshman, sophomore or junior and be prepared to commit to serving on the board until you graduate from high-school.
 Seniors are not eligible to join.
-We currently have an active youth board serving the Tacoma / Gig Harbor area.
+Our founding youth board has been serving the Tacoma / Gig Harbor Washington area since 2003.

-The Foundation has identified the pressing needs of at-risk youth in the Southwest Florida area and we are working with Naples community leaders to establish a youth board in Naples Florida in the near future.
+The Foundation has identified the pressing needs of at-risk youth in the Southwest Florida area and is currently working with Naples community leaders to establish a youth board in Naples Florida .